 Air services between Morocco and Israel were also benefitting.
 Arkia-Israeli Airlines, El Al, Israir and Royal Air Maroc all operated a handful of flights in the second half of 2021.

 By December 2021 there were 18 air services operated by 13 airlines across 7 routes between North African and Middle East countries to Israel.

-Moving into 2022, OAG flight data shows these airlines and routes continuing, albeit with some chopping and changing of capacity.
+Moving into 2022, OAG's Airline Schedules Data shows these airlines and routes continuing, albeit with some chopping and changing of capacity.
 No doubt this is in part to right size capacity to what is a new market which is probably only just beginning to stabilise as countries emerge from pandemic-related travel restrictions.

 In March and April 2022 another airline, SmartWings, also enters the market with a small operation between Dubai and Tel Aviv, while El Al has added Sharm El Sheikh as a destination.